Dec 26, 2020

 It was around noon when reached the temple.
 Being midweek, there weren't too many people.
 This is the gateway of Channabasaveshwara Gudi.
 The gateway is crowned by a mantap with a life size idol of Channabasaveshwara.

 Channabasaveshwara, nephew of Jagatjyoti Basaveshwara, was one of the prominent Shivasharanas of Kalyana Kranti the social revolution of XII Century.
 Kalyana was the capital of Kalachuri king Bijjala's capital.
 Due to misplaced trust the Shivasharanas were persecuted which results in mass exodus.
 The Shivasharanas scatter in three groups going in different directions, two of which travel south and eventually reach Ulavi which was a part of Kadamba kingdom.
+Do read the Kannada version of the story of Shivasharanas exodus from Kalyana by clicking on this link.

 The Shivasharanas settle here.
 Their leader Channabasaveshwara attains Samadhi and his tomb becomes a shrine for his followers.
 A temple is built over the shrine.
 With time Ulavi becomes popular attracting people from all over north Karnataka.
 There are people who visit Ulavi once a year at least - especially to attend the annual fair which takes place in Jan or Feb.
 Besides buses and cars, people travel by foot, bicycles, even bullock carts.
 The pilgrims make sure they enjoy the journey and the destination as well.